Skip to Main Content

 Compensation and benefits

-This aspect of talent management involves designing and managing employee compensation packages, like salaries, bonuses and benefits such as health insurance and retirement plans.
-It’s also fundamental for attracting and retaining talent.
+This part of talent management involves planning and managing employee compensation packages.
+These include salaries, bonuses and benefits like health insurance and retirement plans.
+Attracting and retaining talent is also fundamental.

 Leadership development

-Leadership development focuses on expanding the capacity of individuals to assume high-level roles within an organization.
-It’s about cultivating skills and qualities in employees that are essential for effective leadership.
+Leadership development focuses on expanding individuals’ capacity and potential to assume high-level roles within an organization.
+Cultivating skills and competencies in employees is essential for effective leadership.

 Succession planning